Altered Carbon: Resleeved: Reception

 David Griffin of IGN gave the film 6 out of 10 and stated, "Altered Carbon: Resleeved is a diverting entry in the Takeshi Kovacs saga that excels in the action department while neglecting to fully develop its main characters in a way that makes a lasting impact."
 John Serba of Decider gave the film a positive review and stated, "Altered Carbon: Resleeved won't knock anyone's socks off, but it effectively pleases newcomers and hardcores alike."
-Courtney Lanning of Arkansas Democrat-Gazette recommended the film as a "solid watch for fans of the live-action series.
+Courtney Lanning of the Arkansas Democrat-Gazette recommended the film as a "solid watch for fans of the live-action series.
 It expands the universe a little bit in some pleasant ways."
 Michael Ahr of Den of Geek gave the film 3.5 out of 5 and stated, "The techno-orientalism aspects of the Altered Carbon universe serve this anime version well despite its predictable storyline."

 Paul Tassi of Forbes gave the film a negative review and stated, "Perhaps the weirdest part about Altered Carbon: Resleeved is its non-traditional, three-dimensional animation style that make it look like a video game you cannot interact with.
 Its action soars, but its story and writing fall flat."
 Hogan Reviews gave the film 3 out of 5 and stated, "There were some well animated fight scenes, but there was also some poor writing and characterization, as well as plenty of "janky" animation in between the good bits."